 Badly done polishing with a polishing disc or grinding wheel can in itself create a rougher surface than that of the new propeller, leaving scratches which not only increase the propeller’s roughness but also invite easier attachment of fouling organisms.

 Cleaning a propeller once every month or every two months would in many cases be optimum.
-If carried out this frequently, cleaning with a relatively soft tool is adequate to keep a well-maintained propeller smooth enough for maximum fuel savings.
+If carried out this frequently, cleaning with a relatively soft tool is adequate to keep a well-maintained propeller smooth.

 Thanks to its network of offices and service stations, Hydrex can offer propeller cleanings on a worldwide basis.
 These operations are carried out using underwater equipment designed and developed in-house specifically for propeller maintenance.
 Hydrex combines this service with underwater inspections where this is economically advantageous to the shipowner or operator.